 Setting expectations can be extremely user-friendly.
-Read times for all this content being published by everyone online fits into that category.
-Even when they are not perfect.
+Displaying read times on websites for content fits into that category.

-What are read times online and where do we see them?
+What are read times on websites and where do we see them?

 Read times seem to be popping up all over the place.
-I have them on this blog on top of every article.
-See above and here’s an example from another post:
+One common place is on top of blog posts.

 LinkedIn lets users know that it will take them roughly 7 minutes to read my article.
 That’s good to know before deciding to click over.
 That same article is listed on my blog to take 10 minutes.